-Real life problem solving
+Real life problem solving - how to solve any problem yourself

 Definition of problem solving

-Problem solving is - searching for the quickest and least cost path to the desired solution, finding and implementing an acceptable one – that too with high degree of assurance.
+Problem solving is - searching for the quickest and least costly path to the desired solution, finding and implementing an acceptable one – that too with high degree of assurance.
 It is not just solving a problem in any possible way.
 Formally, problem solving uses systematic analytical methods to achieve efficient solutions.

 We say, yes there is a problem here, when it is a crunch situation, the solution is not apparent; when hope is nearly absent; when there is scope for radical improvement in the existing situation.
 And yes, we discuss solving of real life problems, not just academic problems.